About teaching rooms

-A number of computer rooms on campus are used for classes; eight of these are centrally controlled: COPC1, CSPC1 in Cornwallis, CEPC1 and CEPC2 in Cornwallis Easte, ECT1 in Eliot, KSA1 in Keynes and SIBPC1 and SIBPC2 in Sibson.
+A number of computer rooms on campus are used for classes; nine of these are centrally controlled: COPC1, CSPC1 in Cornwallis, CEPC1 and CEPC2 in Cornwallis East, ECT1 in Eliot, KSA1 in Keynes, KENPC3 in Kennedy and SIBPC1 and SIBPC2 in Sibson.
 When not in use for teaching these rooms are available for students to use on a drop-in basis.

 Canterbury teaching rooms by size and type

 |Lecture theatres||Classrooms||Digital Classrooms||Seminar rooms||Computer rooms||Group rooms||Total|